 Often, the MRI is completely normal and therefore you wouldn't need to have any biopsy at all but maybe carry on watching your blood tests going forward just to check.

 MRI is fantastic at looking inside the prostate to see if there is any prostate cancer there.
 When we do a biopsy, we unfortunately can't do this using an MRI scanner to identify exactly where the tumour is.
 An MRI scanner is a noisy tunnel and it would be difficult for the urologist to get in to access the prostate.

 To solve this problem, we do an ultrasound scan by placing a small probe up the backside.
 Ultrasound is very good at showing where the prostate is and the size and shape of the prostate, but it doesn't give detail about what's going on right inside the prostate.

 Fusion biopsies are a recent development which outlines the prostate and the abnormal area within it on the MRI scan and then fuses those outlines with the ultrasound image.
 This enables the urologist to see on the ultrasound image the abnormalities that we've detected on the MRI scan.
-What we can then do with a fusion biopsy is put a needle directly into what is seen on the MRI scan using the ultrasound scan, so we know we've hit the right target.
+What I can then do with a fusion biopsy is put a needle directly into what is seen on the MRI scan using the ultrasound scan, so I know I've hit the right target.

-The fusion biopsy then also records exactly where the biopsy was taken, so we have a record going forward of exactly where that abnormality is and where the biopsy came back positive or negative for prostate cancer as this can impact treatment going forward.
+The fusion biopsy then also records exactly where I've taken the biopsy, so we have a record going forward of exactly where that abnormality is and where the biopsy came back positive or negative for prostate cancer as this can impact treatment going forward.